-- ▶ Immediately apply cold water to burn either by immersion or wrapping with saturated clean cloth. - DO NOT remove or cut away clothing over burnt areas.
-DO NOT pull away clothing which has adhered to the skin as this can cause further injury. - ▶ DO NOT break blister or remove solidified material - Quickly cover wound with dressing or clean cloth to help prevent infection and to ease pain. - ▶ For large burns, sheets, towels or pillow slips are ideal; leave holes for eyes, nose and mouth. - DO NOT apply ointments, oils, butter, etc. to a burn under any circur - Water may be given in small quantities if the person is conscious. - ▶ Alcohol is not to be given under any circumstances.
+- Immediately apply cold water to burn either by immersion or wrapping with saturated clean cloth. - DO NOT remove or cut away clothing over burnt areas.
+DO NOT pull away clothing which has adhered to the skin as this can cause further iniurv - DO NOT break blister or remove solidified material. - Quickly cover wound with dressing or clean cloth to help prevent infection and to ease pain. - For large burns, sheets, towels or pillow slips are ideal; leave holes for eyes, nose and mouth

+Chemwatch: 62-5980

-Chemwatch: 4560-77 Page 3 of 8 Issue Date: 06/04/2016 Version No: 5.1.1.1 Print Date: 07/04/2016
+Page 3 of 8

+Issue Date: 26/03/2021

+Version No: 5.1.1.1

+Ardex WPM 117

+Print Date: 28/03/2021

+DO NOT apply ointments, oils, butter, etc. to a burn under any circumstances.
+Water may be given in small quantities if the person is conscious.
+Alcohol is not to be given under any circumstances.
 Reassure.
 Treat for shock by keeping the person warm and in a lying position.
 Seek medical aid and advise medical personnel in advance of the cause and extent of the injury and the estimated time of arrival of the patient.
 Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
 Other measures are usually unnecessary.
 Ingestion If spontaneous vomiting appears imminent or occurs, hold patient's head down, lower than their hips to help avoid possible aspiration of vomitus.
-If swallowed do NOT induce vomiting.
-If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
-Observe the patient carefully.
-Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
-Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
-Seek medical advice.